-Source: Bureau of Labor Statistics
+Source: U.S. Bureau of Labor Statistics

-COVID-19 has had a particularly negative impact on the South Florida Region's industry mix.
-Figure 4 below chart uses BLS data and describes the percentage of jobs lost the region's largest industries.
+COVID-19 has had a particularly negative impact on South Florida's industry mix.
+Figure 4 below uses U.S. Bureau of Labor Statistics (BLS) data and describes the percentage of jobs lost the region's largest industries.
 These five industries, Leisure and Hospitality, Retail Trade, Education and Health Services, Professional and Business Services, and Transportation, trade and utilities, make up 77% of total employment between Broward and Miami-Dade counties.
 The industries are ranked from top to bottom by number of employees.